 Description

-The Franciacorta PDO, obtained exclusively by secondary fermentation in the bottle, includes the following typologies of wine: Franciacorta, Franciacorta Satèn and Franciacorta Rosé, which when matured for longer periods of time may be specified as Millesimato (vintage) or Riserva .
-Depending on the sugar content, Franciacorta PDO wines can be distinguished as: Brut, Extra Brut, Extra Dry, Sec, Demi-sec.
-The Satèn typology is only produced as Brut.
+The Franciacorta PDO includes the following types of wine, obtained exclusively by secondary fermentation in the bottle: Franciacorta, Franciacorta Satèn and Franciacorta Rosé, which when matured for longer periods of time may be specified as being Millesimato (vintage) or Riserva .
+Depending on the sugar content, Franciacorta PDO wines can be: Brut, Extra Brut, Extra Dry, Sec, Demi-sec, Dosaggio Zero (no added sugar).
+The Satèn wine is only produced as Brut.

 Production Area